Conor Benn Says There Will Be No Third Fight With Eubank Jr, Aims To Drop Back Down To 147 And Win A World Title

 Benn Sets Sights on WBC Welterweight Title

-Benn, 24-1(14) is a natural welterweight and he says his goal now is to win the WBC title, this the belt his British legend of a father held back in the 1990s.
+Benn, 24-1(14), is a natural welterweight, and he says his goal now is to win the WBC title, which is the belt his British legend of a father held back in the 1990s.

 “I think for me, winning the WBC welterweight title is heavy on my heart and heavy on my mind.
-It’s the belt my dad won, it’s the belt I would love to win.
+It’s the belt my dad won; it’s the belt I would love to win.
 It’s my dream.
-For me to be 1-0 up on my dad, by winning against a Eubank, and also by winning the WBC title, that would be some moment for me.”
+For me to be 1-0 up on my dad, by winning against an Eubank, and also by winning the WBC title, that would be some moment for me.”

 It’s true that Nigel Benn was never able to lodge a win over Chris Eubank Senior, with Eubank stopping Benn in the 9th round in their classic first fight, and with Benn having to make do with a controversial draw in their return showdown.
 Now, finally, the Benn family holds a win over the Eubank family.